Nicolet College

 Observe the individual(s) carefully for:

-• Physical description (height, weight, hair, clothes, etc.).
+• Physical description: (race, sex, height, weight, hair, clothes, jewelry, tattoos etc.)

 • Type of weapon displayed, if any.

-• If visible, note the vehicle make, model, year, color, and license number.
+• Note the vehicle make, model, year, color, and license plate state and number.

 • Safeguard the scene for physical evidence by locking the door or preventing entry.